 Professor Susan Green in the Charles Sturt University School of Indigenous Australian Studies argues teaching an incomplete version of Australia’s history will see future generations struggle with the same issues the nation is facing today.

-Indigenous history and #blacklivesmatter
+First Nations history and #blacklivesmatter

-As a starting point, it is worth noting that some of the domestic debate tied to the #blacklivesmatter movement has centred on where, in educational terms, Indigenous Australian history fits into the wider Australian narrative.
+As a starting point, it is worth noting that some of the domestic debate tied to the #blacklivesmatter movement has centred on where, in educational terms, First Nations Australian history fits into the wider Australian narrative.
 That’s part of the problem, because Australia’s history does not exist outside of Aboriginal history.
 In fact, there can’t be one without the other.
 Since 1770 they have been one and the same.

 As expressed by Uncle Stan Grant senior, we do not live in two worlds, we live in the same world.
 Thus, there is no Aboriginal world and ‘white’ world and, therefore, no Australian history outside of Aboriginal history.
 We must tell our shared history – all of it, good and bad.

-Indigenous history is important for every generation
+First Nations history is important for every generation

-Aboriginal history is not something that ceased in either 1770 or in 1788.
+First Nations history is not something that ceased in either 1770 or in 1788.
 In every stage and movement of our nation’s progress, Aboriginal people have been there and been actively involved, even if that was via their exclusion, such as at Federation.

 What about the children?
 I have heard for almost as many years as I have lived that if we tell children about the Stolen Generations, about the murders, and stolen land, they will not be able to cope because it is too much for them to comprehend.